Frequently Asked Questions

 Everyone is welcome to attend.
 There is no application process.
 We think you’ll get the most out of it if you have an interest in developing your skills as a writer, but there is no requirement for you to have been previously published or even to have an intention to publish.
 Whether you’re aspiring, published, or simply enjoy writing as a hobby, we think you’ll find inspiration and have something to learn from all of our small-group workshops.
 We are focusing on books — rather than magazines, guidebooks, or online writing — in both fiction and non-fiction.
 So, for example, there are no poetry or screenwriting workshops but writers who focus on those genres are still welcome.
 Likewise if you write in a language other than English that’s fine too, but the language of instruction is English.

 The Iceland Writers Retreat is open to anyone who enjoys writing.
 Instructors will be focusing on writing for both fiction and non-fiction books, rather than genre fiction or other media.
 Having said that, we’ve welcomed delegates who wrote primarily poetry or plays, and they still found the workshops helpful.
 At our 2016 retreat, our featured author Gerður Kristný was also an award-winning poet.
+Our 2025 faculty member Jonas Hassen Khemiri has written seven plays that have been performed worldwide.
 Whether you’re working on crime fiction, memoir, or even just scribbling for fun, we’re confident you’ll enjoy the workshops.
-After you register, we’ll be in touch about how to prioritize which workshops you would like to attend.

 Workshops are taught in English, but of course the knowledge you gain should be applicable across all languages.
 Several of our previous delegates write in languages other than English, and they felt they gained a lot from the courses too.